LaurentiuGabriel/ps-lab-audition/README.md

 ## Prerequisites
 ### Running the Lab in the Cloud
 This lab is configured to use AWS as a Cloud provider.
+You would need the following:
 - Terraform needs to be installed.
 - An AWS account.
 The `main.tf` file needs to be changed as follows: